12 Top-Rated Hiking Trails in Sedona, AZ

 - Mid-Range and Budget Hotels: In the Village of Oak Creek, you'll find three properties well worth considering if you are interested in mid-range or budget prices.
 All of these offer pools and are well positioned for accessing hikes like Bell Rock, Courthouse Butte, and Cathedral Rock.
 The Desert Quail Inn Sedona features spacious rooms, and suites with fireplaces, some of which also have Jacuzzi tubs.

 The Days Inn by Wyndhma Sedona, which, despite the name, is actually in the Village of Oak Creek, features similar amenities and generally offers good rates.

 Another popular choice with fabulous views to the mountains is The Andante Inn of Sedona.

 More Related Articles on PlanetWare.com

 Choosing the Best Hiking Boots: Quality hiking boots are key to a great day of hiking.
 If you are hiking in Sedona, chances are, you are an avid hiker and hitting the trails in other parts of the country as well.
-To make sure you are finding the walking shoes or hiking boots that are best for you, see our guide to the Best Men's Hiking Boots for 2019 and the corresponding Best Women's Hiking Boots for 2019.
+To make sure you are finding the walking shoes or hiking boots that are best for you, see our guide to the Best Men's Hiking Boots and the corresponding Best Women's Hiking Boots.
 These articles offer choices for hiking boots in a variety of categories.